 - Approve the interest rate and loan terms offered

 - Submit additional documentation as per lender requirements

 - Review and sign the loan closing terms

 - Receive funds via the agreed-upon method of payment, e.g. bank account

 Build up a savings fund

-Paying for your home renovation project in cash is your safest best in terms of your financial future.
+Paying for your home renovation projects in cash is your safest bet in terms of your financial future.
 Using cash minimizes your risk of being negatively impacted by factors like interest rate surges, home value depreciation or changes to your economic situation and ability to repay the loan.

 Saving money requires frugality, patience and time, so this option is best for people planning home improvements that aren’t immediately necessary.
 If paying in cash sounds like the best option for you, try cutting costs wherever possible and set aside that money for your renovations.

 You could also consider adding more to your savings through earnings from a high-yield savings account.
 More money could be moved to your renovation project funds by selling off stocks, crypto or other valuable assets you might have.

 A credit card may come in handy in paying for your home improvement project if the loan you’ve acquired won’t cover all your home improvement costs.
 Remember that credit cards typically have higher annual percentage rates than loans, though, and you’ll have to repay what you spend in addition to repaying your home improvement loan.